kapskapskaps/API/README.md

 # API
 This is script allows:
  * To shorten the link.
- * Count the nunber of clicks on a shortened link.
+ * Count the number of clicks on a shortened link.

 This project interacts with the site bit.ly